ModDota/moddota.github.io/_articles/abilities/ability-keyvalues.md

 BaseClass can be any default dota ability name or "ability_datadriven", which allows the use of the entire data driven ability system.

-Using a dota ability as the BaseClass can be done either as an override of the ability (goes in npc_abilities_override.txt) or just as a new ability in npc_abilities.custom.txt which inherits the exposed variables.
+Using a dota ability as the BaseClass can be done either as an override of the ability (goes in `npc_abilities_override.txt`) or just as a new ability in `npc_abilities_custom.txt` which inherits the exposed variables.
 This however doesn't let us change/add its internal structure, as that code is locked in C++ code.

 Here we'll focus on everything that concerns writing custom abilities from scratch, using the `"BaseClass" "ability_datadriven"`.